Categorical characterizations of regularity for algebraic stacks: Characterization via strong generators

 \begin{remark}

 \begin{enumerate} \item It follows from the proof, with $\mathcal{X}$ as in the theorem \emph{and} regular, that $D_{\operatorname{qc}}(\mathcal{X})$ admits a compact=perfect strong $\oplus$-generator.
-Also, note that approximation by compacts is only needed for one direction to apply \Cref{lem:perf_strong_implies_dbcoh=perf}. \item In an ideal world one can show that $\operatorname{Perf}(\mathcal{X})$ strongly generated for a Noetherian algebraic stack automatically implies that the stack has finite Krull dimension (just as what happens in the scheme case).
-Unfortunately, the world is how it is and so it is unclear how to achieve this. \end{enumerate} \end{remark}
+Also, note that approximation by compacts is only needed for one direction to apply \Cref{lem:perf_strong_implies_dbcoh=perf}. \item Ideally, one can show that $\operatorname{Perf}(\mathcal{X})$ strongly generated for a Noetherian algebraic stack automatically implies that the stack has finite Krull dimension (just as what happens in the scheme case).
+Unfortunately, we do not see how at the moment. \end{enumerate} \end{remark}

 The following is a reformulation of \Cref{thm:stacky_bondal_vandenbergh} more in line with the statement in \cite[Theorem 0.5]{Neeman:2021a}.